 This course explores the theory and scope of criminal investigation.
-Duties and responsibilities of the investigator are included, and the techniques and strategies used in investigation are emphasized.
+The duties and responsibilities of the investigator are included.
+The techniques and strategies used in investigation are emphasized.

 CRJ 226.
 FINGERPRINT SCIENCE (3-0-3)

 This course involves the history, classification, and current procedures of handling latent fingerprints.
 Latent print examination, filing, and courtroom presentations are considered.